Speak with our Los Angeles Lifting Injury Lawyer for Legal Assistance

 - Death Benefits: If a lifting injury results in the death of a worker, workers’ compensation may provide death benefits to the surviving dependents or beneficiaries.
 These benefits typically include a portion of the deceased worker’s wages and funeral expenses.

-How Can the Pacific Attorney Group Help with Filing a Claim
+A Los Angeles Lifting Injury Lawyer at Pacific Attorney Group Can Help with Filing Your Accident Claim

 The Pacific Attorney Group can help with filing a workers’ compensation claim for a lifting injury by: